bbaranoff/binding-down-to-gsm/docs/index.rst

 Getting started
 ---------------

-Below is an English‐language explanation of how the UE is forced to fall back to a GERAN (2G/EDGE) cell—specifically because we broadcast a fake Tracking Area Code (TAC) that is one higher or one lower than the “real” TAC, and because the ``is_csfb`` flag is set to true inside the
+This is an explanation of how the UE is forced to fall back to a GERAN (2G/EDGE) cell—specifically because we broadcast a fake Tracking Area Code (TAC) that is one higher or one lower than the “real” TAC, and because the ``is_csfb`` flag is set to true inside the